ParsProgrammer/Exp-RS/README.md

-# A Framework For Generating Explainable Recommendation Via Multitask Learning
+# A Framework For Generating Explainable Recommendations Via Multitask Learning

 The full document will be published soon